hdevillers/go-fannot-documentation/docs/source/usage/build_refdb.rst

     The different options ``-w`` and ``-u`` have to be used according to the strategy chosen to find gene functions.
 More details are given in the next section: :ref:`Formating rules <Formating rules>`.

-A last option can be activated in a particuler case: if the genes we want to annotate are possibly present in the retrieved dataset.
-This can occure, for example, if specific genes have been published before the release of the complete genome annotation.
+A last option can be activated in a particular case: if the genes we want to annotate are possibly present in the retrieved dataset.
+This can occur, for example, if specific genes have been published before the release of the complete genome annotation.
 In that case, ``uniprot-create-refdb`` should be run with the boolean argument ``-e`` (or ``-equal``).
 With that option, all the input genes that have a 100% identity match with a ``refdb`` entry will be directly linked to the corresponding **UniProt** entry.